LTC Edward Hudson

 Lieutenant Colonel Ted Hudson enlisted in the Army in 1989 as an Infantryman serving with the 82nd and 101st Airborne Divisions.
-He received his commission as an Infantry officer from North Georgia College in 1996.
-Following the Infantry Officers Basic Course he was assigned to Fort Lewis where he served as a light Infantry Platoon Leader, a company Executive Officer, and a Brigade AS-4 with the 1st Brigade, 25th Infantry Division.
-In 2000 he attended the Special Forces selection course and was selected to enter Special Forces training.
-Upon graduation from the Special Forces Qualification he was assigned to the 7Th Special Forces Group (Airborne) from 2002 to 2010 where he served as Commander for two Special Forces Detachments, Battalion Assistant Operations Officer, the Headquarters and Headquarters Company Commander, Group Assistant Operations Officer, Battalion S3 and a Special Forces Company Commander, Deputy J3 CJSOTF-A. Following his assignment to 3rd SFG (A), Lieutenant Colonel Hudson served for a year with the SOJTF in Afghanistan and has spent the past two years as the Exercise Division Chief for the Joint Special Operations Command.
+He received his commission as an Infantry officer from The US Army Officer Candidate School in 1996.
+Following the Infantry Officers Basic Course he was assigned to Fort Campbell where he served as a light Infantry Platoon Leader, a Support Platoon Leader, Battalion S4, and Battalion AS3 with 1-187th Infantry Regiment, 101st Airborne Division (AASLT).
+In 2001 he attended the Special Forces selection course and was selected to enter Special Forces training.
+Upon graduation from the Special Forces Qualification he was assigned to the 3rd Special Forces Group (Airborne) from 2003 to 2007 and 2008-2011 where he served as a Special Forces Detachment Commander, Battalion Assistant Operations Officer, Battalion Executive Officer, Special Forces Company Commander, Deputy J3 CJSOTF-A. Following his assignment to 3rd SFG (A), Lieutenant Colonel Hudson served for a year with the SOJTF in Afghanistan and has spent the past two years as the Exercise Division Chief for the Joint Special Operations Command.

 Command Sergeant Major